17 January 2016

 - Mammograms are imperfect

 It is important to note that the USPSTF and ACS recommendations apply to average risk women.
 Unfortunately, risk assessment is not routinely performed, and many factors associated with an increased risk, such as heavy alcohol intake and breast density, are not taken into account in the existing models.
 In an ideal world, we would swab a cheek, obtain some DNA, and then determine whether or not a woman is predisposed to develop breast cancer [I’m thinking beyond BRCA and other genetic testing here].
 If we can determine that a 30 year old woman, even without a family of breast cancer, is predisposed to develop the disease, we can make educated screening recommendations (perhaps ultrasound and/or MRI, as mammograms are not very helpful in very young women).
 If we can determine that a woman is highly likely to die of a heart attack by age 60, and has no cancer predisposition, she might make the decision to forego screening mammography.
-We are not quite there, although the BREVAGen Plus is a step in that direction for some patients [I have no consulting agreement with the company and have no financial interest in the product].
+Unfortunately we’re not quite there yet, but there are genetic risk tests under development.

 I recently spoke with a researcher specializing in cancer risk.
 We discussed that at the end of the day, multiple organizations will continue to look at the evidence and draw different conclusions, so in his opinion, it wasn’t realistic that we should expect consensus.
 Physicians, researchers, and organizations are currently spending a lot of time and effort arguing with each other about whether mammography should start at age 40, if mammograms should be performed every versus every other year, and when screening should stop.
 However, our time and efforts might be better spent by working together to address issues such as disparities in access to screening mammography and lack of access to quality mammography and breast care for many women.

-Recognizing that women are not one size fits all, acknowledging the uncertainties regarding the risks and benefits of screening, and focusing on a shared decision making approach might help reduce some of the confusion.
+Recognizing the variability of each woman and her breasts, acknowledging the uncertainties regarding the risks and benefits of screening, and focusing on a shared decision making approach might help reduce some of the confusion.
 In medicine, as in many areas in life, there is often more than one right answer.
 The same applies to screening mammography.
 Time to move beyond the one size fits all approach.

 New York Times: Panel Reasserts Mammogram Advice